Illyricum (Roman province): Population

-Population of Roman Illyricum was comprised mainly of local Illyrian tribes, and Roman settlers (administrators, soldiers, colonists).
+Population of Roman Illyricum was comprized mainly of local Illyrian tribes, and Roman settlers (administrators, soldiers, colonists).
 With Roman colonization, the process of cultural Romanization was initiated, thus leading to acculturation of local Illyrians, whose elites started to accept various Roman customs and Latin language.
 Thus in time, Roman colonists and Romanized Illyrians became a majority in the region.

-Colonists from other parts of the empire were also present in the region, as attested by presence of various eastern religions, from Mithraism to Judaism, and later Christianity.
+Colonists from other parts of the empire were also present in the region, as atestet by presence of various eastern religions, from Mithraism to Judaism, and later Christianity.
 Jewish communities were also active in the cities and trade routes of Illyricum during the late Roman period.
 As the empire was reorganized into dioceses and prefectures, Jewish merchants, artisans, and settlers operated in urban centers such as Salona, Sirmium, and Naissus — all located within the newly defined boundaries of the Praetorian Prefecture of Illyricum.
-These Jews were largely part of the Hellenized diaspora, using Koine Greek in inscriptions and communal life.
+These Jews were largely part of the Hellenized diaspora, using Koine Greek in inscriptions and communal life, and aligning their practices more closely with Jerusalem Talmud traditions than with emerging Babylonian halakhah.

 Despite the political centralization, Jewish religious life in Illyricum remained decentralized and primarily local.
-The growing infrastructure of the prefecture, especially in Sirmium, a key Roman administrative center, provided stability that likely allowed Jewish families to maintain synagogues, ritual customs, and trade connections between the Adriatic coast and inland Roman provinces.
-Epigraphic and archaeological finds document Jewish presence into Late Antiquity in cities such as Salona and Sirmium.
+The growing infrastructure of the prefecture — especially in Sirmium, a key Roman administrative center — provided stability that likely allowed Jewish families to maintain synagogues, ritual customs, and trade connections between the Adriatic coast and inland Roman provinces.
+Archaeological and genetic evidence suggests that these Jewish communities contributed to the matrilineal continuity of frontier Jewish identity well into the Byzantine and early medieval periods.